-In order to successfully complete the Clinical Skills II course, students must pass the three components below:
+In order to successfully complete the Clinical Skills II course, students must successfully complete the three course pillars as outlined below:

-- 1. OSCE: Pass the OSCE, with a pass determined by criterion referenced standard setting. - 2.
-Students must achieve a PASS in the observed history/physical examination (FIPE).

-3. In-Module Assessments:

-- Students must achieve a PASS in the two course assignments:

-- Case Write up

-- SITE assignment
+- 1. OSCE: Successful completion of the OSCE, with a pass determined by criterion referenced standard setting. - 2.
+Students must achieve a PASS in the observed history/physical examination (FIPE). - 3.
+In-Module Assessments: - Students must achieve a PASS in the two course assignments: - Case Write up - SITE assignment